plone/documentation/develop/plone/serving/webdav.rst

      webdav-address=1980
      ...

-Alternative ``buildout.cfg`` configuration snippet which might be needed for some WebDAV clients::
+Here is an alternative ``buildout.cfg`` configuration snippet which might be needed for some WebDAV clients::

    [instance]